thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 # Acknowledgments
 {:numbered="false"}

-The editor would also like to thank the following individuals (listed in alphabetical order) for feedback, insight, and implementation of this document:
+The editor would also like to thank the following individuals (listed in alphabetical order) for feedback, insight, and implementation of this document -
 Marwan Fayed,
 Maxime Guerreiro,
 Scott Hendrickson,